 5.1 Approximate number of people expected to be actively involved in the development of this project: 30

-5.2 Scope of the proposed standard: This standard defines logical interface and supporting data structures used for information exchange for radio resource measurement and management functions in 802.15.4 WPANs.
+5.2 Scope of the proposed standard: This amendment to IEEE Std 802.15.4defines logical interface and supporting data structures used for information exchange for radio resource measurement and management .

-The information exchange are defined for measurement and management.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No

-5.4 Purpose: The purpose of this standard is to define radio resource measurement and management interfaces and data structures in 802.15.4 WPANs that will facilitate efficient spectrum resources usage in WPAN operational frequency bands.
+5.4 Purpose: The purpose of this amendment is to define radio resource measurement and management interfaces and data structures in 802.15.4 WPANs that will facilitate efficient spectrum resources usage in WPAN operational frequency bands.

-5.5 Need for the Project: There is a need for radio resource measurement and management in WPANs, in order to facilitate efficient spectrum resources usage in operational frequency bands.
+5.5 Need for the Project: As various wireless systems are deployed in the shared and license exempt frequency bands including 2.4GHz and 915MHz bands, heavy interference has been occurred that limits the performance of the wireless systems.
+In order for these wireless systems to operate in better quality, a standardized set of interfaces and data structures is needed for radio resource measurement and managemnet to achieve more efficient spectrum resource utilization.

-5.6 Stakeholders for the Standard: Chip vendors, equipment manufacturers, wireless sensor application developers, and users.
+5.6 Stakeholders for the Standard: wireless device manufacturers, equipment manufacturers, wireless sensor application developers, and users.

 6.1 Intellectual Property